 Keeping the ocean clean and healthy is crucial for sustainable development and poverty reduction.
 This is reflected in the UN Sustainable Development Goals (SDG 14: Life Below Water).
 Financial markets and institutions can play a pivotal role in driving the ocean sustainability agenda.
-Since 2017, the UN Ocean Conference and the Our Ocean Conference have collected around 1 800 measurable and financial commitments, mobilising \$108 billion.
+Since 2014, the UN Ocean Conference and Our Ocean Conference have collected around 2 160 financial and other measurable commitments, mobilising more than \$130 billion.

-Considering the threats the ocean faces, the EIB, as the EU climate bank, has begun to step up its lending and advisory activities in marine-related sectors.
+In light of the threats the ocean faces, the EIB, as the EU climate bank, has begun to step up its lending and advisory activities in marine-related sectors.
 The Bank invests in a sustainable blue economy by supporting low-carbon marine solutions, coastal resilience to climate change, preservation and restoration of the ocean's natural capital, as well as innovation, education and public research linked to the ocean.
-Between 2018 and 2022, EIB lending to the sustainable blue economy amounted to $\in 6.7$ billion, leveraging $\in 23.8$ billon of investments.
+Between 2019 and 2023, EIB lending to the sustainable blue economy amounted to $\epsilon$ 7.3 billion, leveraging $\epsilon$ 30.8 billon of investments.

-EIB support for the blue economy by sector during the period 2018-2022
+EIB support for the blue economy by sector during the period 2019-2023

-Decarbonisation of marine activities
+Decarbonising marine activities